top of page

 Final Thoughts: Understanding US Petitioner vs Employer

-In immigration, details matter.
-While the US petitioner vs employer question may seem small, getting this right can help avoid delays or rejections in your visa application.
+In immigration, every detail matters.
+The US petitioner vs employer distinction might seem minor, but understanding it correctly can prevent delays or rejections in your visa application.

 • Who is offering you the job?